Nightmare Fuel: Little House on the Prairie

 - In The Long Winter, a blizzard nearly kills some cattle.
 How?
 Their breath freezes their heads to the ground, and they come close suffocating.
-This phenomenon is addressed again in Little Town on the Prairie, when Almanzo, who is driving Laura home from her teaching job for the weekend, has to keep stopping to melt the ice on his horses' noses.
+This phenomenon is addressed again in These Happy Golden Years, when Almanzo, who is driving Laura home from her teaching job for the weekend, has to keep stopping to melt the ice on his horses' noses.

 - A lot of The Long Winter, in-universe and out.
 Laura starts having nightmares that the blizzards are deliberately trying to scour away the roof to get to them.
 Quite a lot is made of the fact that the blizzards always seem to come out of nowhere, so there's always a risk of getting trapped away from home and freezing to death.